Blinken OSA Archivum

 The Archivum's collections, research suggestions

 The archival collection and research papers of Radio Free Europe/Radio Liberty Research Institute constitute the most comprehensive Cold War and post-Cold War archive about the problems of Communism and its aftermath in the early years of post-Socialist and post-Communist transition.
-The collection offers important tips both about facts as well as about their conceptualizations from 1949 to 1994.
+The collection offers important tips both about facts and about their conceptualizations from 1949 to 1994.
 Scholars particularly interested in the former Soviet Union and in the aftermath of its dissolution can find relevant the rich collection of sub-fonds Soviet Red Archives, Samizdat Archives, and the Soviet Research Department of the RFE/RL RI (to be compared with the RFE/ RL Russian broadcast recordings).
 These sub-fonds and series allowed the radios to extract reliable data from the massive body of media produced by the Soviet republics; the Western Press Archives contain the Western representations about the phenomena in the communist bloc and beyond it, about the transition in the 1990s.
 This archival collection also holds several series of biographical files about major historical figures, dissidents, leaders of national minorities, and those persecuted by the political regimes of that time.

 Besides its archival analogue collections, the Archivum can also offer access to unique, audiovisual materials related to documentary practices, a special collection of RFE (anti)propaganda books, and a growing collection on digital humanities, human rights, archival theory and philosophy.